 I often gravitate towards white plates, but please tell me that these pale green plates aren’t just the loveliest?
 I am a sucker for this coral runner; it has just the right pop of pink.
 Seersucker napkins?
 Hell, yes.
 And a small low arrangement of yellow, white and green blooms.

-So to celebrate this table, I made Mussels in Tarragon Sauce, in honor of a friend of mine (another Katie; we stick together) who loves mussels, but is scared to cook them at home.
+So to celebrate this spring table, I made Mussels in Tarragon Sauce, in honor of a friend of mine (another Katie; we stick together) who loves mussels, but is scared to cook them at home.
 They actually are the simplest of shellfish to prepare, and glisten beguilingly in the heavy black cast iron pot.
 A few roasted white sweet potatoes are a nice companion, and delicious with the extra tarragon broth.
 Don’t forget to put out bowls for the mussels shells—I’m just a little obsessed with this line of ivory organic dishes.
 And I am smitten with the shape of these little straight-sided bowls.

 I’ve used more superlatives in this post than I usually use in a day, but I warned you—I’m very, very, very happy that it’s spring.